 - Remove pork from marinade then place in a frying pan.
 Add water until meat is almost covered.
 Let it boil and cook until all liquid has evaporated.

 - Add oil when you hear the pork starts sizzling then set heat to medium-low.
 Gentle fry the pork until both sides are caramelized.
-Do this in batches and make sure that the pan is not too hot to avoid burning the sugar.
 Scoop out any blackened sugar from the pan using a metal spoon after every batch to prevent it from sticking to the uncooked meat.

 - Serve with garlic fried rice, egg, and vinegar dipping sauce.
 Enjoy!